-The Mental Capacity Act 2005 (MCA) provides a legal framework for making decisions on behalf of people who may lack the mental capacity to do so for themselves.
-The Act requires that as far as possible people make their own decisions and are helped to do so when needed.
+The Mental Capacity Act 2005 (MCA) provides a legal framework for making particular decisions on behalf of people who may lack the mental capacity to do so for themselves.
+The Act requires that, as far as possible, people make their own decisions and are helped to do so when needed.
 When they lack mental capacity to take particular decisions, any made on their behalf must be in their best interests and as least restrictive as possible.
 The service held an appropriate MCA policy and staff had been provided with training in this legislation.

-People can only be deprived of their liberty to receive care and treatment when this is in their best interests and legally authorised under the MCA.
-The application procedures for this in care homes and hospitals are called the Deprivation of Liberty Safeguards (DoLS).
-We checked whether the service was working within the principles of the MCA, and whether any conditions on authorisations to deprive a person of their liberty were being met.
-There were restrictions in place including a locked entrance and exit doors with key pad codes and pressure mats to monitor movement.
-In all instances best Interest meetings had taken place and authorisations were being monitored and reviewed as required.
+People can only be deprived of their liberty to receive care and treatment with appropriate legal authority.
+In care homes, and some hospitals, this is usually through MCA application procedures called the Deprivation of Liberty Safeguards (DoLS).

+We checked whether the service was working within the principles of the MCA and whether any conditions on authorisations to deprive a person of their liberty had the appropriate legal authority and found they were being met.
+There were restrictions in place including covert medicines, exit doors with key pad codes and the use of pressure mats to monitor movement.
+In all instances best interest meetings had taken place to check the restrictions were proportionate and necessary.
+Authorisations were being monitored and reviewed as required.